lazarmarkovic/changer/README.md

 ## Outro

 In the end.
-No data is save on any medium - if it is in hands of and attacker.
+No data is safe on any medium - if it is in hands of and attacker.

 Using some techniques of secure deletion data can get safer than not using any at all.
 Even with encryption, attacker might use 'advanced' Rubber-hose cryptanalysis called "[lead pipe](https://xkcd.com/538/)".